storm-software/stormstack/apps/apis/contact/Documentation/ContactApi.md

 <a name="unsubscribe"></a>
 # **Unsubscribe**
-> UpdateSuccessResponseDto Unsubscribe (string email)
+> CommandSuccessResponse Unsubscribe (string email)

 Unsubscribe

-Add an existing email address from the subcription list
+Remove an existing email address from the subcription list

 ### Example
 ```csharp